ReplayGaming34/AddressesGetter/README.txt

 PRIOR TO RUNNING THE PROGRAM:
-	In the program files you cloned there's a folder marked Images, copy the images you'd like to alter into that folder
+	In the program files you cloned there's a folder marked Images, copy the images you'd like to alter into that folder, I've included 5 sample images

+	to run as an .exe make sure you have pyinstaller installed, if not run pip install pyinstaller on cmd

+	then to make it an executable run pyinstaller --onefile -w "PATH TO FILE"

+after turning it into an executable follow the instructions

 INSTRUCTION OF USE: